MEMBERSHIP AT IEC OF OREGON PROVIDES VALUE

 IEC of Oregon is active in the recruitment and training of the next generation and development of their careers.
 IEC of Oregon runs two separate apprenticeship programs:

-- Area One Limited Energy program in conjunction with Clackamas Community College in Wilsonville
+- Area I Limited Energy program in conjunction with Clackamas Community College in Wilsonville

-- Area Two Inside Electrical program at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit
+- Area II Inside Electrical program and Limited Residential at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit

 - Online apprenticeship training throughout the state